ergoplatform/ergodocs/docs/dev/scs/tx/tx-graphs.md

 # Transaction Graphs

-Ergo supports a more advanced technique called transaction graphs, where cycles are allowed in contract references, as shown below.
+As shown below, Ergo supports a more advanced technique called transaction graphs, where cycles are allowed in contract references.

 ![](../../../assets/img/scs/tx-graph.png)